Theerej-C/NotesForDevlopers/Business/Introduction.md

 ## Selling:
 - Sell the sizzle not the steak.
 Which means don't sell the product as a product just sell it in a manner how it solves the problem.
 The smell of the steak is the selling point where the explanation of the taste of steak is waste of time.
 - Just pick the people who are the potential one which increase our business like apple would chose just 3500 people who are the important one who talks about the product.
 - Then understand the customer where the customer management is the key part.
+First listen and research in the customer side.
+Just listen with the customer.
+- Analyze do they need you, then understand the person in a way that do you like them.
+If everything goes well the deal will happen eventually.
+- Just think in a long term manner not in a small mindset just see the long term benefits of the customer.
+Make contact with the customer like send them something, send free services.
+Be relentless and approach them constantly.